ubedullahpatait/assignments_/Angular/BindingInAngular.md

 # Binding in Angular
-data binding defines communication between component and DOM
+Data binding is a technique, where the data stays in sync between the component and the view.
+Whenever the user updates the data in the view, Angular updates the component.
+When the component gets new data, the Angular updates the view.

 **types of data binding in angular**
 - Interpolation.